 Don’t think that affiliate marketing is all good.
 You always have people who want to game the system.
 We’ve had multiple affiliates who started advertising on Google on our brand name even though it was explicitly mentioned in our ToS that it’s not allowed.

 Imagine you Google your own brand name and come across this while knowing it’s not the ad you’re looking at.

 This is particularly damaging because it doesn’t add anything to our visibility.
 It just sucks away value from our brand.
 These are people who already know us and are searching for our brand name.
 We have no problem if people advertise on terms like a Twitter scheduler and stuff like that, but advertising on those terms costs a lot more than just 1 Penny per click for our branded terms.

 While you should always be on the lookout for new distribution and marketing channels I also believe there are a few timeless channels you can use.
 SEO is one of those.

-I recommend everyone to start creating content early on in your startup’s life.
-It takes a long time before you start ranking in Google but once you do it will become a free leadgen source you can leverage for a long long time.
+I recommend everyone to start creating content early on in their startup’s life.
+It takes a long time before you start ranking in Google but once you do it will become a free lead gen source you can leverage for a long long time.

 It took about 5 months before the needle started moving.

 You only need to know one thing about ranking on Google: create content your users want and need.
 Be exhaustive when writing about the topic.
 Create content that’s at least 25% better than what’s already out there.
 Use Google’s free Keyword Planner to do research on what topics people search for and how many monthly searches are performed on what topics.